Matt1479/Angular-Udemy/readme.md

 <br><br>

-#### **Styling Elements Dynamically with ngStyle**
+> #### **Styling Elements Dynamically with ngStyle**

 <br>

-Another type of directives - `attribute directives`.
+A different kind of directives - the `attribute directives`.
 Attribute directives don't add or remove elements, they only change the element they were placed on.

 <br>